-- cdBegin: if the parameter CD_CLIP is specified, the polygon created will be used as a clipping polygon.
-Filled polygons have an error of one pixel to the right and below. - cdMark: is simulated. - cdBox: in Linux with ATI board, is being drawn with one extra pixel to the right and below.
+- cdBegin: Filled polygons have an error of one pixel to the right and below.
+CD_BEZIER is simulated with lines. - cdMark: is simulated. - cdBox: in Linux with ATI board, is being drawn with one extra pixel to the right and below.